funny behavior when using a != constraint

 Conclusion

 In some sense, we are still in the stone age of computing.
-Wanting proper feedback in the form of meaningful error messages is not asking too much.
+We want predictability in the behavior of optimization tools and meaningful error messages if we do something wrong.

 No comments: